hashxl/neonnightsdk/docs/NeonNightSDK-WeaponsKit.md

 copy) only carries over **serializable** state; `_actions` is not one, so every clone starts from its own field initializer — an *empty* dictionary — regardless of what was added to the template beforehand.
 Calling `AddAction` on the template mutates an object nobody ever equips; the player sees nothing.
-See Limitações below.
+See Limitations below.

 - `index` 0/1/2 fall back to the game's own default hotkeys (`"Use"`, `"Cancel"`, `"Tool_TertiaryAction"`) if you don't pass `hotkey` — the same rule `Weapon.SetAction` applies